Sri Lanka

 Traditional Dance Video From Sri Lanka

-Dance is an expression and communication of emotions and in Sri Lanka, dance is part of the tradition and rich culture on the island.
+Song and Dance are expressions of emotions and in Sri Lanka, dance is part of the tradition and rich culture on the island.
 Each dance represents something, has a deeper meaning and often coincides with a change of seasons, festivals, and traditional celebrations.
 The girls practiced and performed a number of dances, the most spectacular being the harvest dance with sieves.